Weak Lefschetz property of PL-spheres: Introduction

 \section{Introduction}

-{\arabic{thm}} The $g$-conjecture was first proposed by McMullen in 1971 for a complete characterization of the $f$-vectors (i.e. face numbers) of simplicial polytopes \cite{Mc71}.
+{\arabic{thm}} Our motivating problem is the well-known $g$-conjecture for simplicial spheres.
+It was first proposed by McMullen \cite{Mc71} in 1971 for a complete characterization of the $f$-vectors (i.e. face numbers) of simplicial polytopes.
 Less than ten years later the $g$-conjecture was proved as a theorem.
 To describe this theorem, let us review some notions.

 For a $(d-1)$-dimensional simplicial complex $\Delta$, the \emph{$f$-vector} of $\Delta$ is

 where $f_i$ is the number of the $i$-dimensional faces of $\Delta$.
 Sometimes it is convenient to set $f_{-1}=1$ corresponding to the empty set.
 The \emph{$h$-vector} of $\Delta$ is the integer vector $(h_0,h_1,\dots,h_d)$ defined from the equation